PDAL/PDAL/doc/community.md

 # Community

-PDAL's community interacts through [Mailing List], [GitHub], [Gitter] and [IRC].
+PDAL's community interacts through [Mailing List], [GitHub], and [Matrix].
 Please feel welcome to ask questions and participate in all of the venues.
 The [Mailing List] communication channel is for general questions, development discussion, and feedback.
 The [GitHub] communication channel is for development activities, bug reports, and testing.
-The [IRC] and [Gitter] channels are for real-time chat activities such as meetings and interactive debugging sessions.
+The [Matrix] channel is for real-time chat activities such as meetings and interactive debugging sessions.

 ## Mailing List